 Low Income target of 22,500 therms.

-These projected achievements are based on the Company’s current best estimates of its achievable potential based on projected gas costs and known mix of viable natural gas conservation measures and are subject to modification based on updated forecasts, knowledge of evolving efficiency technologies, and updates to the Company’s assessments of its conservation potential.
+These projected achievements are based on the Company’s current best estimates of its achievable potential, which are based on projected gas costs and known mixes of viable natural gas conservation measures, and are subject to modification based on updated forecasts, knowledge of evolving efficiency technologies, and updates to the Company’s assessments of its conservation potential.
 Budgets for FY 2013 and FY 2014 will be based commensurately with these targets and adjusted dynamically to ensure maintenance of appropriate levelized costs.
+The Company anticipates the budget for both these years to be in the range of $600k - $1m in administrative costs, with incentive levels commensurate with customer participation.
+Further refinement to the budget shall be made upon updates to measure assumptions, and the natural gas conservation potential in Cascade’s service area.

 Table 6-6